Neith Boyce: Personal life

 Neith Boyce met her husband, Hutchins Hapgood, while working for The Commercial Advertiser.
 Hapgood himself had a long career as a novelist and journalist.
 They married on June 22, 1899.
-They had two children.
+They had four children.

 The two would function as friends and advisors to such cultural celebrities as Mabel Dodge, Djuna Barnes, Alfred Stieglitz, Georgia O'Keeffe, and Gertrude Stein.
 Hapgood and Boyce had what was outwardly claimed to be a "modern marriage" in which both partners were equal, and neither was bound by sexual fidelity.
 However, behind closed doors, Boyce was solely responsible for the children, while Hapgood enjoyed numerous affairs.
 Hapgood's jealousy prevented Boyce from enjoying the sexual freedom that he enjoyed for himself.
 Her one exception to this restrictive marriage was Hapgood's support of her writing, and Boyce's ability to use her writing as a means to voice her own discontent and frustration.

 Boyce died in 1951, aged 79.